our mission

 Holis!
 Soy Alyssa (she/ella) and I’m the founder of Queer Latines.
 I’m the eldest daughter of a Colombian and Puerto Rican family from New York…y se nota.

-I was surprised that in a city as queer as New York, there wasn’t a space where our identities could be untangled.
-So, in true eldest daughter fashion, I figured: if I can’t find the community I’m looking for, I might as well make it.
+In a city as queer as New York, I was shocked there wasn’t a space for queer Latines.
+So, in true eldest daughter fashion, I figured: if I can’t find the community I need, I might as well build it.

 We’re a growing community of queer Latines building meaningful connections, locally and virtually.
-This is a space where we show up fully — our identities, our stories, our culture — and become stronger together.
+This is a space where we can show up fully.
+A space for our identities, our stories, and our culture to blossom.
 A space where we support our neighbors, even if we don’t like them.
 Read that again.

-We’re not going anywhere.
-We’re just getting started.
+Trust, we’re not going anywhere.
+In fact, we’re just getting started.